 The NF Service Consumer should include a "If-Match" HTTP header carrying the latest entity-tag received form NRF for the NF profile to which the PATCH document shall be applied.

 2a.
-On success, "200 OK" shall be returned, the payload body of the PATCH response shall contain the representation of the replaced resource.
+On success, if all update operations are accepted by the NRF, "204 No Content" should be returned; the NRF may instead return "200 OK" with the payload body of the PATCH response containing the representation of the replaced resource.
+The representation of the replaced resource may be a complete NF Profile or a NF Profile just including the mandatory attributes of the NF Profile and the attributes which the NRF added or changed (see Annex B).

 2b.
 On failure or redirection: